 1. Nursing Pads.

 I love washable nursing pads because it cuts down on cost, waste and it is much more practical.
-Make sure to find some cute and chic prints in our
+If you don't want washable one, you will need some disposable ones.

 2. Nipple Cream.